List Entry Summary

 The Colossus approached the Channel in December 1798, and Captain Murray decided to take anchorage in St Mary's Road in the Isles of Scilly to await favourable winds.
 On the 10 December the main anchor cable parted in the gale, and the ship dragged her remaining anchors to come aground on Southward Well Rocks.
 The Colossus was subject to extensive salvage in the year following her wrecking, before she finally broke up.

 The bow section of the Colossus was located in 1972 and the site was designated under the Protection of Wrecks Act in 1975.
 Investigation took place under licence funded by the British Museum.
 More than 30,000 shards of Greek pottery had been recovered by the time the site was de-designated in 1984.
-Most of this pottery is now in the British Museum.
-Individual vases were painstakingly reconstructed, using detailed drawings of the vases prepared by artists before the collection left Italy.
+Most of this pottery is now in the British Museum where individual vases were painstakingly reconstructed, using detailed drawings of the vases prepared by artists before the collection left Italy.

-Fifteen years later, part of the stern section of HMS Colossus was discovered.
-This includes a large section of ship structure, cannon, and among other items, muskets, mizzen chains and a rudder gudgeon.
-A carved figure from the portside of the stern of the vessel was also identified, excavated and recovered.
+Fifteen years later, part of the stern section of the Colossus was discovered.
+This includes a large section of ship structure, cannon, and among other items, muskets, mizzen chains, a rudder gudgeon, ropes and pulley sheaves.
+A carved figure from the port side of the stern of the vessel was also identified, excavated and recovered.
 This new site was designated in 2001 and the designated area includes a substantial 'debris' area of other material, such as shot, timbers, cannon and small artefacts.

 No part of the restricted area lies above the high-water mark of ordinary spring tides.

-Documentary History: HMS Colossus was a 74-gun warship built in 1787, and wrecked off Samson in the Isles of Scilly in 1798.
-These 74-gun ships were one of the most successful types of the period.
+Documentary History: HMS Colossus was a 74-gun warship built in 1787, and wrecked off Southward Well, Samson in the Isles of Scilly in 1798.
+The 74-gun ships were one of the most successful types of the period.
 They were typically about 51m (170 feet) in length and had a crew of approximately 600.
-During her relatively short working life (11 yrs) she saw action at Toulon, Groix and Cape St Vincent.
+During her relatively short career (11 years) she saw action at Toulon, Groix and Cape St Vincent.

-In December 1798 she was on her way home to England with wounded from the battle of the Nile and a cargo including Sir William Hamilton's collection of Etruscan pottery.
+In December 1798 the Colossus was on its way home to England with wounded from the Battle of the Nile and a cargo including Sir William Hamilton's collection of Greek pottery.
 She arrived off the Scilly Isles on 7th December and anchored off St. Mary's.
 During 10th December the wind steadily increased until it was blowing a full gale.
-Topgallant-masts were struck and spare anchors provided and she rode safely until at 4 o'clock in the afternoon the anchor cable parted.
-The small bower was let go and brought her up after she had drifted a little way.
+Her topgallant-masts were struck and she rode safely until at 4 o'clock in the afternoon the anchor cable parted.
+The small bower anchor was let go and brought her up after she had drifted a little way.
 Captain Murray became worried at the position of the ship, and planned to set sail, but the pilot doubted if they could weather the rocks, so they prepared to ride out the storm.
-The sheet anchor was let go, topmasts struck and yards trimmed, but she soon found that she was dragging her anchors.
+The sheet anchor was let go, topmasts struck, and yards trimmed, but it was soon found that she was dragging her anchors.
 At about 6 o'clock she struck the ground, although quite gently at first.
-Thoughts of lightening the ship had to be abandoned because of the shoal of water surrounding them, it being feared that if the guns were heaved overboard, the ship would strike them.
+Thoughts of lightening the ship had to be abandoned because of the shoal of water surrounding them, it being feared that if the guns were heaved overboard, the ship would strike the rocks.
 They hauled taut the anchor cable, which initially freed them, but dragging in the ebbing tide she struck the ground again, this time very hard.
-Pumps were manned, but the water gained, and by midnight the rudder had come away with the constant pounding on the ledge of rocks near the island of Sampson, called the Southern Wells.
+Pumps were manned, but the water gained, and by midnight the rudder had come away with the constant pounding on the ledge of rocks near the island of Samson, called the Southward Wells.
 By daybreak the water was up to the sills of the upper deck ports and the ship was beginning to break up.
-Local boats attended them to take off the crew, which was accomplished by 3pm that afternoon (8).
-All the brave crew were saved excepting one quarter-master, who fell overboard in heaving the lead.'
+Local boats attended them to take off the crew, which was accomplished by 3pm that afternoon.
+All the crew were saved 'excepting one quarter-master, who fell overboard in heaving the lead.'
 Archaeological History: The forward part of the Colossus was originally designated under the Protection of Wrecks Act in 1975.
 Following recovery of a large number of pottery shards from Sir William Hamilton's collection and other artefacts, this designation was revoked in 1984.

 The site is both fragile and vulnerable; the sediments that once covered the site appear to have moved and exposed all classes of organic material.
 The site lies in a depth of about 10 metres of seawater, with the seabed in the vicinity consisting of coarse, white, sand and fine crushed shell.
 Timber elements of the wreck are currently exposed on the seabed, and this exposure appears to be recent, due to ongoing sand erosion from the site.